Banking in Playa Del Carmen

 Note: Some services like credit cards are only available for permanent residents of Mexico with visa.

-Advice from bank represenatives
+Advice from bank representatives

 It should also be noted that Mexican bank accounts are insured much like how the FDIC works in the United States.